Reading Lawn Edging Services

 Professional Edging Material Selection & Installation Techniques for Reading's Glacial Till & Rocky New England Soils

-Reading's soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, frost heaving), sandy outwash, rocky shallow, and marine clay (coastal salt exposure).
-Material options include:
+Reading’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, frost heaving), sandy outwash, rocky shallow, and marine clay (coastal salt exposure).
+Material options for edging include:

 - Flexible Plastic/Rubber: 0.50-1.50/linear ft; easy to shape; lifespan 5-10 years